-P28) ICL, Imperial College of Science, Technology and Medicine, United Kingdom (SP8)
+P28) ICL, Imperial College of Science, Technology and Medicine, United Kingdom (SP8 until the end of SGA1; SP5)

 ICL was founded in 1907, and is today considered one of the world's leading universities.
 It was placed 5th in the world in the 2013/14 QS world rankings, and 10th in the world in the Times Higher Education world rankings.